whobler/monteRecruit/README.md

 All endpoints return a JSON object for easy use with front-end.
 The format and details can be easily changed.

-Future improvements could include (but not limited to):
+Future improvements could include (but are not limited to):

 1. rate limiting
 2. using UUID instead of ID's